Aalesund-Techschool/shell-scripting/exercises/exercise-2.md

 :pencil2: Start by opening your terminal application.

-:exclamation: __macOS Catalina users__: The default shell in macOS Catalina is set to `zsh` (not `bash`).
-This means that after you open Terminal, you will need to start bash by typing `bash` and then pressing <kbd>Enter</kbd>.
-Alternatively, you can set the default shell to `bash` by following [this guide](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/).
+:exclamation: __macOS users__: The default shell in macOS Catalina and newer is set to `zsh` (not `bash`).
+There are several alternative solutions:

+- Simply use the built-in `zsh` shell, it should work fine in the most cases.
+- Inside `zsh` start bash by typing `bash` and then pressing <kbd>Enter</kbd>.
+The bash included in macOS by default is quite old.
+It should work fine for all the exercises.
+However, if you want to install a newer version of bash, use Homebrew.
+Here you should be careful though, you may brake some expectations for other apps on macOS.
+- You can set the default shell to `bash` by following [this guide](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/).
 Use the `echo $SHELL` command to list what shell you currently are using.

 :pencil2: Try listing the contents of a folder using the `ls <foldername>` command.